UCL-ARC/hpc-spack/spacksites/dev-notes/buildcaches.md

 spack buildcache update-index --keys <mirror>

-TODO - add the 2(or3?) commands to link in the buildcache spacksites - mirror add and keys
+DONE - add the 2(or3?) commands to link in the buildcache spacksites - mirror add and keys
 - need a setting for the path to the buildcache - no, do with mirrors.yaml  DONE

 TODO add a spacksites command to push buildcache items to the buildcache